The Benefits of long distance walking

 Long Distance Walking - it's a safe activity

 Perhaps skateboarding just isn’t your thing.
 6 weeks in plaster when you have a busy grown up schedule just doesn’t appeal.
 Well don’t worry because walking is pretty safe.
 Obvious there are trips and falls to think about, and they do happen but most of the time you get back up, brush off and carry on.
+Just make sure to pack the right kit for your long distance walk.

 It opens a new world to you

 The UK along has several lifetimes worth of long distance trails to walk.
 The rest of the world.. well you could enjoy it’s beauty for the end of time.
+Be sure to check out our money saving tips before you embark on your long distance walk.

 There are so many wonderful long distance paths to explore around the world.
 From the popular Everest Base Camp Trek, or Inca Trail, to the Austria, Slovenia, and Italy’s Alpe Adria Trail.